 Professor Werner’s research interests range from international finance to market microstructure.
 Her research has been published in top-tier economics and finance journals such as Journal of Finance, Journal of Financial Economics, the Review of Financial Studies, and Journal of Economic Theory.
 In the international finance area, she has worked on home bias and cross-border securities trading.
 In the market microstructure area, she has studied a range of topics: cross-listed securities; interdealer trading; floor trading; institutional trading; short-sale trading strategies; the effect of suspending short-sale price tests; dark pool trading; and liquidity and disclosure regulation in OTC markets.
 Current research projects include large-in-scale orders in European markets and retail trading in the US.

 Professor Werner currently teaches Trading and Markets to Fisher graduate and undergraduate students.
-She has taught at the graduate level at Stanford Graduate School of Business, University of Michigan’s Ross School of Business, University of Toronto’s Rotman School of Management, Bocconi University, and the University of Bologna.
+She has taught at the graduate level at Stanford Graduate School of Business, The Ohio State University, University of Michigan, University of Toronto, Bocconi University, and the University of Bologna.